Title: The crisis after the disaster

 SUMMARIZED BOOK CONTENT

 December 21, 1992: Disaster strikes Faro, Portugal.

-Flight MP495, a Dutch Martinair DC-10 (owned by the Dutch Airforce and operated by Martinair) crashes at the airport leaving 56 passengers and crew members dead and over 100 severely wounded.
+Flight MP495, Martinair DC-10 PH-MBN (owned by the Royal Netherlands Air Force and operated by Martinair) crashes at the airport leaving 56 passengers and crew members dead and over 100 severely wounded.

 Cor ten Hove, the author of this book, is a passenger on that plane.
 He survives, but his life will never be the same.
 In this book he describes the plane crash and the impact it has on his life ever since.
 He has had to deal with, and is still dealing with problems relating to health care, insurance, legal cases, financial concerns, employment, interactions with government bureaucracies, and much more.

 The surveys included in this book, conducted among survivors and relatives of the victims of the Faro air disaster, show that this book is not the story of one man.
 It’s not even the story of only Faro air disaster survivors.
 Unfortunately it’s the story of many individuals who have found the path to recovery littered with unanticipated obstacles.